krgross/st512-course-notes/docs/05-FactorialExperiments.md

 All of these ideas can be extended to factorial experiments with more than two factors.

-Example (based off of an example in P. V. Rao, {\em Statistical Research Methods in the Life Sciences}):  An investigator is interested in understanding the effects of water temperature (cold vs.\ lukewarm vs.\ warm), light (low vs.\ high), and water movement (still vs.\ flowing) on weight gain in fish.
-S/he has 24 aquaria to serve as experimental units.
+Example (based off of an example in @rao1998statistical):  An investigator is interested in understanding the effects of water temperature (cold vs.\ lukewarm vs.\ warm), light (low vs.\ high), and water movement (still vs.\ flowing) on weight gain in fish.
+She has 24 aquaria to serve as experimental units.
 Each of the 3 x 2 x 2 = 12 treatment combinations are randomly assigned to 2 of the 24 aqauria, and the average weight gain of the fish in each aquaria is measured.
 This is a balanced three-way factorial design with a CRD randomization structure.

 <!-- The averages of the two replicates for each treatment combination are: -->